 Users working on workstations within a protected network are identificated and authenticated by:

-- Authentication Portal; - Identification Agent on an end-user device.
+- Authentication Portal; - Identification Agent on an end-user device; - transparent authentication via Kerberos (Single Sign-On).

-You can create user profiles in the Configuration Manager or import them from AD.
+You can create user profiles in the local database of the Security Management Server or import them from AD.